-350.4.6 THIRD TRAINING PHASE
+350.4.5 THIRD TRAINING PHASE

 Phase III of training shall consist of 24 hours of additional on-duty training.
+For this training phase, the reserve officer will return to his/her original primary training officer.
 During this phase, the training officer will evaluate the reserve officer for suitability to graduate from the formal training program.